 7 Steps to Better Sleep from the Body Whisperer

 Lack of sleep causes everything from weight gain and sallow, wrinkled skin (never mind the under-eye circles and bags) to mental instability; it saps us of our glow, our mood, and our overall health.
-Structural integration and alignment specialist Lauren Roxburgh (aka the body whisperer), who’s given us endless tricks for solving body woes from back pain, to cellulite, to stress.
-Now, she’s focusing on sleep.
-Whether you’re all too familiar with insomnia or just looking to maximize energy and attractiveness, Roxburgh’s foam rolling sequences, guided mediation clip, and other sleep-prep tricks are all blessedly effective.
+Structural integration and alignment specialist Lauren Roxburgh (aka the body whisperer), who’s given us endless tricks for solving body woes.
+If you’re looking to unwind at the end of the day before bed, Roxburgh’s foam rolling sequences, guided mediation clip, and other sleep-prep tricks are all blessedly effective.
 (P.S.
 If you don’t have a roller yet, check out Roxburgh’s very own miracle worker, which also comes in a compact travel size.)

 The Eternal Quest for a Good Night’s Sleep

-If you’ve ever lain wide awake at night, mind racing, wishing you could fall back to sleep, watching the clock, knowing tomorrow is going to be bru-tal—you know that insomnia is a cruel b*tch.
+If you’ve ever lain wide awake at night, mind racing, wishing you could fall back to sleep, watching the clock, knowing tomorrow is going to be bru-tal—you know that trouble sleeping is a cruel b*tch.

-Way too many of us aren’t able to sleep soundly enough to feel rested and rejuvenated the next day: The CDC has estimated that 70 million Americans have chronic sleep problems.
+Way too many of us aren’t able to sleep soundly enough to feel rested and rejuvenated the next day.
 Not getting enough quality sleep affects every aspect of our health and lives; and when you’re not well rested, the world has a way of seeming more stressful and overwhelming, which can further contribute to a self-perpetuating cycle of under-eye bags.

 But there is relief.
 The below bedtime rituals help you to connect with your body, calm your nervous system, breathe out tension, and relax your mind—every night.
 Pick the ones that suit you best, and make them a part of your pre-bedtime routine.
 Follow the routine as closely as you can, every evening: